-The fair value measurement for the freehold land and buildings of the Group has been categorized as a Level 3 fair value measurement based on the inputs to the valuation technique used.
+The fair value measurement for the freehold land and buildings of the group has been categorized as a Level 3 fair value measurement based on the inputs to the valuation technique used.

 Property Valuation technique Effective date of valuation Significant unobservable inputs Sensitivity of the input to the fair value Lands Open market value method This method considers the selling price of a similar property within a reasonably recent period of time in determining the fair value of property being revalued.
 This involves evaluation of recent active market prices of similar assets, making appropriate adjustments for difference in size, nature and location of the property.
 31 March 2022 Price per perch of land Rs.
 866,328 - Rs.
-1,350,000 Buildings Depreciated replacement cost method 31 March 2022 Rate per square feet of building Rs.
-5,000 - Rs.
-23,000 Estimated fair value would increase/ (decrease) if ;- Rate per square feet increases/ (decreases)
+1,350,000 Estimated fair value would increase/ (decrease) if ;- Price per perch increases/ (decreases) Buildings Depreciated replacement cost method 31 March 2022 Rate per square feet of building Rs.
+6,000 - Rs.
+19,000 Estimated fair value would increase/ (decrease) if ;- Rate per square feet increases/(decreases)